aragon/aragon-example-application/README.md

 const app = new Aragon()
 ```

 We then set up our state store.
-This function takes a reducer and returns an observable, that emits the current state of the module on each update.
+This function takes a reducer and returns an observable, that emits the current state of the application on each update.

-The magic here is that the state is automagically cached and loaded from cache when you reload the module.
+The magic here is that the state is automagically cached and loaded from cache when you reload the application.

 ```js
 const store = app.store(reducer)